nrednav/youtube-playlist-duration-calculator/README.md

 - A clear message: "Unable to calculate playlist duration.
 This may be due to a YouTube layout change."
-- A **"Report this issue"** link that opens a pre-populated GitHub issue with the diagnostic snapshot (DOM architecture, element state, extension version, user agent, locale)
+- A **"Report this issue"** link that opens a pre-filled Google Form with the extension version, browser, and locale.
+The form is anonymous and requires no account, so any user can signal that the extension is broken.
+(The full diagnostic snapshot remains in the browser console via `?ytpdc-debug=true`.)

 To help diagnose issues before they appear as failures, open the playlist page with `?ytpdc-debug=true` appended to the URL.
 The extension will log detailed